torchnyu/blog/_posts/2020-02-11-how-much-do-you-read.md

 King](https://lexi-lambda.github.io/index.html) and [Paul Graham](http://www.paulgraham.com/articles.html).

 You don't have to read all of these, but maybe spend some time perusing old articles and see what you find.
+Blogs are great because they offer little snippets of wisdom and opinions.
 I've learned a lot from reading old Joel Spolsky and Jeff Atwood posts.

 If I had to give a few good starter ones, I love [The Magpie Developer](https://blog.codinghorror.com/the-magpie-developer/),